aran085/Game-Match-Highlight-Creator/README.md

   * Goto your fork and create a pull request.
   * I will test your modifications and merge changes.

-This project was done `in my free time under 4 hours with no pre-preparat
+This project was done `in my free time under 4 hours with no pre-preparation.`

+---
+<h3 align="cente